harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 ### Branch selection logic for referencing remote entities in pipelines

-During Pipeline execution, the configurations of the required resources and any referenced entities like Input Sets, are fetched from Git.
+The configurations of the required resources and any referenced entities like Input Sets, are fetched from Git during pipeline fetch, creation, or execution.

 - If the referenced entities exist in the same repo, they are fetched from the same branch that you have selected for Pipeline execution.​